AI4Finance-Foundation/FinRL/docs/source/scholarly_background/awesome_ai4finance.rst

 [2] `FinRL: A Deep Reinforcement Learning Library for Automated Stock Trading in Quantitative Finance <https://arxiv.org/abs/2011.09607>`_ A deep reinforcement learning library for automated stock trading in quantitative finance, Deep RL Workshop, NeurIPS 2020.

-[3] [Practical deep reinforcement learning approach for stock trading](https://arxiv.org/abs/1811.07522).
+[3] `Practical deep reinforcement learning approach for stock trading <https://arxiv.org/abs/1811.07522>`.
 NeurIPS Workshop on Challenges and Opportunities for AI in Financial Services: the Impact of Fairness, Explainability, Accuracy, and Privacy, 2018.

 [4] [Deep Reinforcement Learning for Trading](https://arxiv.org/abs/1911.10107).
 Zhang, Zihao, Stefan Zohren, and Stephen Roberts.
 The Journal of Financial Data Science 2, no. 2 (2020): 25-40.